mmelnick13/final_project/README.md

 ## Presentation
 - Selected topic:
-Analyzing Airbnb data for Chicago
+Analyzing Airbnb crime in Chicago,

 - Reason why they selected their topic:
-Curious to see the number of Airbnb's in Chicago and the trending price to stay in one
+Curious to see the crime rate in Chicago with the increase in mentions in the news.

 - Description of their source of the data:
-The data was garnered from the Inside Airbnb website.
-The Inside Airbnb site is sourced from publicly available information from the Airbnb site.
-The data has been analyzed, cleansed and aggregated where appropriate to faciliate public discussion.
+The data was garnered from the Federal Bureau of Investigation Crime Data Explorere (CDE).
+The CDE provides select datasets for download.
+Incident-based data by state, summary data estimates, and data about other specific topics may be downloaded in CSV files from the selections below.
+Data are also available via the Crime Data API, a read-only web service that returns JSON or CSV data, and provides experienced users access to large amounts of UCR data to use and share.

 - Questions they hope to anwser with the data:
-Ability to predict the cost of Airbnbs
+Looking to predict the season based on the crime

 ## GitHub
 ### Description of communication process